Jump to

 Give the technician, aka the user, a way to register new devices while working on a site deployment

-If a device failed or had to be re-registered, only the deployment admin overseeing the installation could delete it from the data platform.
+If a device failed or had to be re-registered, only the admin overseeing the installation could delete it from the data platform.

 Give the user a way to delete devices from the data platform so they could replace it with a new device or try re-installing it.